From Switzerland and France to the National Court: the domino effect of the Zapatero case

 Danilo Diazgranados and Felipe Baca

 The second name is Danilo Diazgranados, a businessman close to Hugo Chávez.
 The UDEF reviews a chat on Signal from 2022 in which he was talking with the Peruvian Felipe Baca about a money laundering operation.
 There was a potential client in Venezuela who had a large amount of cash because some works had been paid to him.
 And he didn't know what to do with it.
-The UDEF states that they offered him "different solutions" to launder it: through an account with a broker or through a commercial operation.
+The UDEF states that they offered him "different solutions" to launder it: through an account with a broker or through a commercial transaction.
 To refine it, there would have been meetings at the Hotel Mandarín in Madrid and at La Dorada, a restaurant in Pozuelo de Alarcón.
-Both ended the conversation joking about the "exorbitant amounts" –in the words of the UDEF– that they would charge.
+Both ended the conversation joking about the "exorbitant amounts" –in the words of the UDEF– they would charge.

 Cargando